CellSMB/RyR-simulator/README.md

-ryr-simulator
+RyR-simulator
 =============
 An R-statistics package script for simulating anatomically realistic distributions of RyR clusters around mitochondria and the contractile machinery.
+Please refer to this website if you use this code for your research.
+We will provide details of the paper we have submitted once it is accepted for publication.

 **Applications/Packages required:**